chanzuckerberg/single-cell/rfcs/RFC-Uploads.md

 Nonfunctional requirements are not directly related to the user story but may instead reflect some technical aspect of the implementation, such as latency.
 [Here's](https://en.wikipedia.org/wiki/Non-functional_requirement) a more comprehensive list of nonfunctional requirements.

-1. NF: Cloud to Cloud uploads will retry if they fail.
+1. Cloud to Cloud uploads will retry if they fail.
-1. NF: A user can upload a single file up to 30GB in size.
+1. A user can upload a single file up to 30GB in size.

 ## Detailed Design | Architecture | Implementation
 ![Upload Design](https://app.lucidchart.com/publicSegments/view/a74f747f-d071-41ea-949f-52f38a98747a/image.png)
 Figure 1: The Upload Design

 ### Data Portal Browser App
-The Data Portal Browser App will be used authenticate the user, and interact with the Data Portal Backend to upload files.
+The DP Browser App will be used authenticate the user, and interact with the DP Backend to upload files.
 It will also use AWS JS SDK to upload files from local storage to AWS.
-These feature will extend the existing Data Portal Frontend.
+These feature will extend the existing DP Frontend.

 ### Data Portal Backend
-The Data Portal Backend is responsible for handling users requests.
-It will generated presigned URL and access tokens for the Data Portal Browser App to facilitate the uploading of files.
+The DP Backend is responsible for handling users requests.
+It will generated presigned URL and access tokens for the DP Browser App to facilitate the uploading of files.
 It will also enqueue shared links for downloading.
-This additional functionality can be built into the existing Data Portal Backend Lambda.
+This additional functionality can be built into the existing DP Backend Lambda.

 ### Download Queue
 The Download Queue is an [AWS SQS](https://aws.amazon.com/sqs/) that will track pending and in progress download jobs.

+#### Download Job Entry
+These are the fields that will be in the download job placed in the queue:
+- Link - a to the link to download.
+Use to retrieve the file from CSP.
+- collect_id - identifies the collection.
+Used to determine the storage location.
+- dataset_id - identifies the dataset.
+Used to determine the storage location
+- asset_id - identifies the asset.
+Used to determine the storage location, and file name.
+- file size - the size of the asset to download.
+Used to determine the download method, and EC2 instance size.

 ### Data Portal APIs
-The Data Portal Browser App will use these endpoint to interact with the Backend using these APIs.
+The DP Browser App will use these endpoint to interact with the Backend using these APIs.
 These are the new API needs to complete an upload.

-#### POST {collection_id}/{dataset_id}/upload/link
+#### POST {collection_id}/{data set_id}/upload/link
-An authenticated user can send a request to upload a file from a shared link to their dataset in their collection.
+An authenticated user can send a request to upload a file from a shared link to their data set in their collection.

 ##### Request
 - Link - a shared link to the file
 - collection_id - identifies the collection
-- dataset_id - identifies the dataset
+- data set_id - identifies the data set

 ##### Response
 - Asset_uuid - identifies the name of the new file created.

 #### POST {collection_id}/{dataset_id}/upload/file
-An authenticated user can send a request to upload a file directly from their local machine to their dataset in their collection.
+An authenticated user can send a request to upload a file directly from their local machine to their data set in their collection.

 ##### Request
 - File size - the size of the file to be uploaded
 - collection_id - identifies the collection
-- dataset_id - identifies the dataset
+- data set_id - identifies the data set

 ##### Response
-- Access Token - allows the user to  upload their file to S3.
+- Access Token - allows the user to  upload their file to S3 in multiple parts.
-- Presigned URL - allows the user to upload their file to S3.
+- Presigned URL - allows the user to upload their file to S3 in a single part.
 - asset_uuid - identifies the name of the new file created.

 #### POST /dp/v1/dataset/{dataset_uuid}/asset/{asset_uuid}/upload
-Used to request an access token to continue uploading a file to S3 by an authenticated user who owns the dataset.
+Used to request an access token to continue uploading a file to S3 by an authenticated user who owns the data set.
 An error is returned if the file upload has been completed already.

 ##### Request
-- dataset_id - identifies the dataset.
+- data set_id - identifies the data set.
 - asset_id - identifies the asset.

 ##### Response
-- Access Token - allows the user to  upload their file to S3.
+- Access Token - allows the user to  upload their file to S3 in multiple parts.

 ### AWS STS
 The AWS STS service will be used to generate temporary credential the user can use to upload a file to S3.
 The backend